Are you using Excel spreadsheets to organize sales opportunities for your real estate agency?

 Not only can the right integrations supercharge your real estate sales activities, but they can also add extra functionality that helps your team in every aspect of their job.

 Here are some of the best integrations a real estate CRM should never be without.

 You need to do more than phone your prospects.
 You need to be able to keep track of your conversation to keep the deal moving down your sales funnel.

-JustCall is an incoming call tracking software that tracks and records incoming phone calls.
-It integrates with a CRM to automatically log call information, call source and call recording under your contacts and deals as an activity.
+Caller is an incoming call tracking software that tracks and records incoming phone calls.
+It automatically logs call information, call source and call recording under your contacts and deals as an activity.

 It’s a great way to keep on top of your phone calls (including your real estate cold calling activity), alongside any email integration you’re utilizing in your CRM.

 Use Triggers, Actions and Conditions to design highly personal marketing automation journeys for your leads.